Claude Long-Document Workflow: Read 100+ Pages Without Splitting

 What this covers

-A repeatable workflow for processing long documents (100-500 pages) in Claude without splitting, mis-paraphrasing, or hallucinating sections that don’t exist.
-The pain: most people upload a 200-page PDF, ask “summarize in 5 bullets”, get a competent-looking output that misses the most important section, and ship the summary into a decision.
-Claude’s long context can outperform every alternative on documents like these, but only with structured prompting; this guide gives you the structure.
+A repeatable workflow for processing long documents (roughly 100-500 pages) in Claude without splitting, mis-paraphrasing, or hallucinating sections that do not exist.
+Claude’s long context is genuinely strong on documents like these, but only with structured prompting.
+This guide gives you the structure and the exact prompts.

 Key tools and concepts:

-• Structural outline pass: Asking for the document’s structure before any content interpretation; the single most important step for grounded answers.
+• Structural outline pass: Asking for the document’s structure before any content interpretation.
+This is the single most important step for grounded answers.

 Who this is for